-By preserving your roses, you can enjoy them for longer.
-But there are different ways to preserve or dry roses, and some are more environmentally friendly than others.
+By learning how to dry roses, you can preserve them and enjoy them for much longer.
+Some ways to dry roses are more eco-friendly than others.
 We’ll show you the best ways to keep your roses beautiful for longer.

 If you want to dry your rose petals, air-drying is the easiest method.
 You can dry your roses both individually, or as a whole bouquet.
 Here’s what to do:

 - Bind the stems of your roses together with a string.
-Make sure that the string isn’t cutting into the stems.
+Make sure that it isn’t cutting into the stems.

 - Hang the flowers upside-down in a dark, dry place.

-- Wait about 2-3 weeks for the roses to dry completely.
+- Wait about two to three weeks for the roses to dry completely.

-Note: If you want to preserve your roses instead of dry them, feel free to skip to the end of the article.
+Note: If you want to preserve your roses instead of drying them, feel free to skip to the end of the article.

 Here’s what to do: